Girard Academic Music Program

-The Girard Academic Music Program (GAMP) is a public magnet secondary school in Philadelphia, Pennsylvania, and is part of the School District of Philadelphia, covering grades five through twelve.
-All students are able to pursue music as a major subject area.
+The Girard Academic Music Program (GAMP) is a public magnet secondary school in Philadelphia and is part of the School District of Philadelphia.
+Students at the school are in grades 5 to 12 and have the option to pursue music as a major subject area.

 History

 The Girard Academic Music Program began operation in September 1974 as an alternative program within the Stephen Girard School at 18th and Snyder Avenue.
-It began with one 4th and one 5th grade class of approximately 55 students, 2 academic teachers, 1 teacher's aide and 1 music teacher/coordinator.
-They were the pioneers who initiated the academic and musical success of the school.
-Over its lifetime, the school has been based in several locations.
+It began with one 4th and one 5th grade class of approximately 55 students, 2 academic teachers, a teacher's aide, and a music teacher/coordinator.
+The school has found academic and musical success.
+It has been based in several places.
 From its inception until 1976, it was located in the Trinity Church Parish House at 18th & Wolf Streets).
-In 1976, it moved to the Armory, now owned by St. Rita's Church, located at Broad & Wharton Streets.
+In 1976, it moved to the Armory, now owned by St. Rita's Church, located at Broad and Wharton Streets.

-Since 1979, the school has been located in the former Edgar Allan Poe School at 22nd & Ritner Streets, in the Girard Estate neighborhood of Philadelphia, Pennsylvania.
+Since 1979, the school has been located in the former Edgar Allan Poe School at 22nd & Ritner Streets, in the Girard Estate neighborhood of Philadelphia.
 The building was designed by Henry deCoursey Richards and built in 1913–1914.
-It is a four-story, five bay, brick and limestone building on a raised basement in the Tudor Revival-style.
+It is a four-story, five-bay, brick and limestone building on a raised basement in the Tudor Revival-style.
 It features a three-bay, projecting center section with an arched limestone entrance, decorative panels, and a parapet with battlement cuts.
 It was named for author Edgar Allan Poe.
 The Poe school was added to the National Register of Historic Places in 1986.

-As one of the first Small Learning Communities, GAMP has grown to its present size of a staff of 30 and over 600 students that include grades 5 through 12.
+GAMP is one of the first Small Learning Communities and has a staff of 30 and over 600 students.
 The unique school organization has all students as “music majors” providing the framework for the development of a strong academic and musical program.
-With a 97–100% college acceptance rate among each senior class and scholarships valued at over one to two million dollars yearly, GAMP continues to grow in stature within the city of Philadelphia.
+With a 97–100% college acceptance rate among each senior class and scholarships valued at over one to two million dollars yearly, GAMP continues to gain prestige in Philadelphia.